 In fact, sometimes you don’t need to.
 Try these science-backed natural cures and you’ll be on your way to feeling better: #1: Stop a headache with sex.
 Bang it out: 60 percent of migraine sufferers who hit the sack during an attack reported that sex helped improve their symptoms, with most saying they experienced moderate or complete relief, found a 2013 German study. #2: Ease back pain with a walk.Don’t lay on the couch: Walking two or three days a week for 20 to 40 minutes help strengthen lower back muscles to ease pain associated with back injury, showed a study in Clinical Rehabilitation. #3: Beat the flu with garlic.Take two 600-mg capsules of aged garlic twice daily.

 Sleep Help: 15 Tricks to Sleep Better.
 10 Little Habits that Steal Your Happiness.
 10 More Foods That Are Healthier Than You Think.
 Health Tips - Home Remedies That Work at WomansDay.
 Nobody is naysaying the wonders of modern medicine—what would we do without a medication like penicillin to treat infections?

 But, as it turns out, everyday items have secret curing powers, too.
 Next time you don’t want to fork over money to get a common wart removed, consider using duct tape.
 Already popped two aspirin but can’t get rid of the headache?
 A pencil could do the trick.
 Below, get medical explanations behind a few bizarre—albeit brilliant—MacGyver-esque home remedies.

-You can teach your body to cure itself from everyday health ailments—side stitches, first-date jitters, even hands that have fallen asleep.
+Instead, why not train yourself to do something that may actually pay off?
+We're not talking bench presses and interval training (though those do help).
 9 Ways to Reduce Anxiety Right Here, Right Now.
 When you’re feeling anxious, you might feel stuck and unsure of how to feel better.

-You might even do things that unwittingly fuel your anxiety.
-You might hyperfocus on the future, and get carried away by a slew of what-ifs.
+Today, Dr. 4.
+“Is this worry realistic?
+5. 6.
 25 Napping Facts Every College Student Should Know.
 Written By: Angelita Williams It's almost cruel the way adults ease children into life outside of the house.

 They got us on board with the whole going to school thing by letting us take naps in pre-school.
 But then, come kindergarten, no more naps!
 Nothing but 12 more grades of trying to focus all day without a siesta.
 But now, friends, it's a new day.